hwpplayer1/php-dojo/README.md

 PHP training from official PHP documentation but written from scratch

-Copyright (C) 2023 Mert Gör and contributors
+Copyright (C) 2023-2024 Mert Gör and contributors

+Copyright (C) 2023-2024 Masscollabs Services

+Copyright (C) 2023-2024 Mass Collaboration Labs and contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.